agnisH-mandaL/agnisH-mandaL/README.md

 ### Howdy!

-I'm Agnish, and I do some code in my free time.
+I'm Agnish, and I do some code to attain moksha.

 **Currently learning-**
 >- Python